Growth Hacking Guide: Best Growth Hacking Tips 2020

 Now that you understand growth hacking, have seen some of the classic examples of the industry, what specific techniques are working right now?

-• Google My Business Growth Hacking Tip for 2020
+- Google My Business Growth Hacking Tip for 2020

 Find “Tips” or “Reviews” related to your industry.
 Create images using these tips and reviews and upload them to your GMB with Geo Tags.
-Now when people look for tips/reviews your images will appear and rank for your Geo targeted location.
+Now when people look for tips/reviews your images will appear and rank for your Geo targeted location. - Browser Push Notification Growth Hacking 2020

 Push notification acceptance is one of the most overlooked areas of staying in contact with users.
 Email marketing effectiveness has been consistently going down over the years.
 The average American receives several HUNDRED emails per day, of which only a handful are looked at.
 So finding other ways to connect with your customer base should be a top priority.
 Right now, it is very easy to get permission from users to send push notifications.
 A company called “One Signal” offers a freemium push notification system that has free plugins for wordpress and most major CMS systems.
-Then you need to find ways to get users to hit ‘accept’.
+Then you need to find ways to get users to hit ‘accept’. - Influencer Outreach in 2020

 Influencer marketing is one of the hottest and most cost effective methods of online promotion in 2020.
 According to Shane Barker, a full 30% of US adults and 70% of Millenials make purchasing decisions based on non-celebrity bloggers and social media influencers.
-Reaching out to influencers in your niche and particularly your geographic area can provide you with a very high ROI.
+Reaching out to influencers in your niche and particularly your geographic area can provide you with a very high ROI. - Twitter Snipping – Growth Hacking Tip for 2020

 Did you know you can set up Twitter advertising campaigns where you upload a list of users that you want to show an ad to?
-If you combine that with scrapping the followers of your main competitors, you can put out an ad campaign that specifically targets your competitors followers.
+If you combine that with scrapping the followers of your main competitors, you can put out an ad campaign that specifically targets your competitors followers. - Growth Hacking Tip for 2020: Glocal is the New Local

 More and more companies are popping up to fill the need to connect neighboors.
 An excellent example of this is Patch.com – Participating in such communities provides very low cost exposure for local service providers such as Dentists, Doctors, Lawyers, Contractors and others.
 Before you post though, be sure to participate so that you are a member who is offering a service and not seen as a spammer.